 Mr. Francis C. Chua, 62 years old, Filipino, has served as Chairman of the Board since July 2011 and as an Independent Director of 2GO since January 2011.
 He is also the Chairman of the Board Audit and Corporate Governance Committees.
 Mr. Chua also sits as the Chairman of the Board of NENACO since July 2011.
-His other current positions include Honorary Consulate General of the Republic of Peru in Manila; President and Eminent Adviser of the Philippine Chamber of Commerce and Industry; Chairman of the Philippine Chamber of Commerce and Industry Foundation, CLMC Group of Companies, and Green Army Philippines Network Foundation; President of DongFeng Automotive, Inc. and Philippine Satellite Corporation; Director of Philippine Stock Exchange, National Grid Corporation of the Philippines, Bank of Commerce, Basic Energy, and Overseas Chinese University; and Trustee of Xavier School Educational Trust Fund, and Adamson University.
+His other current positions include Honorary Consulate General of the Republic of Peru in Manila; President and Eminent Adviser of the Philippine Chamber of Commerce and Industry; Chairman of the Philippine Chamber of Commerce and Industry; Chairman of the Philippines Network Foundation; President of DongFeng Automotive, Inc. and Philippine Satellite Corporation; Director of Philippine Stock Exchange, National Grid Corporation of the Philippines, Bank of Commerce, Basic Energy, and Overseas Chinese University; and Trustee of Xavier School Educational Trust Fund, and Adamson University.
 He graduated with a Bachelor of Science degree in Industrial Engineering from the University of the Philippines.